mstarski/poznan-mpk-api/README.md

 ## Getting started

-To run an application you have to have ruby installed on your machine.
+There are two ways to run poznan-mpk-api.
+The first and the easiest one is to run the app using **your ruby binary**:

 Start by installing necessary dependencies